Arvada, Colorado: Economy

 Arvada is predominately a residential community with light industry and professional offices.
 Olde Town Arvada is the historic heart of the city with shops, restaurants, and the Olde Town Arvada Transit Hub.
 The primary restaurant and retail corridors are along Wadsworth Boulevard, Ralston Road, and Kipling Street.

 Industry

 The Rocky Flats Plant operated from 1952 to 1992, as a manufacturing complex that produced nuclear triggers.

 Education

-Arvada is served by the Jefferson County School District R-1.
+The portion of Arvada in Jefferson County is served by the Jefferson County School District R-1.
+The portion of Arvada in Adams County is served by the Westminster Public Schools.